Aside from the history and art museums of Rio (that I have put in their own sections), there are quite a few others. I picked some of them out:

 Description: A museum about the universe.
 With various models and experiments tries to explain different phenomena like low tide and solar eclipses.
-Also has an historical angle where the development of astronomy and astro physics are explained in short.
-An interesting part is where space travel and the life on other planets are discussed.
-Does not have a telescope.
+It also has a historical angle where the development of astronomy and astrophysics are explained in short.
+An interesting part is where space travel and life on other planets are discussed.
+It does not have a telescope.
 One of the more modern museums of Rio de Janeiro.

 Address: R. Vice-Governador Rubens Berardo 100, Gávea map

 Open: Tue-Fri 14h/18:30h Sat, Sun and holidays 15h/19h

 Site: Museu do Universo

 Description: The National Library is not really a museum but I think it deserves a place on this list.
 With over 8 million titles it is the most complete collection of books in South America.
 It has volumes and documents of worldly interest and is a must if you are into bibliography.

 Address: Av.
 Rio Branco 219, Centro map